Cambridge, Massachusetts: City government

-On March 8, 2021, Cambridge City Council voted to recognize polyamorous domestic partnerships, becoming the second city in the United States following neighboring Somerville, which had done so in 2020.

 County government

 Cambridge was a county seat of Middlesex County, along with Lowell, until the abolition of executive county government.
 Though the county government was abolished in 1997, the county still exists as a geographical and political region.
-The employees of Middlesex County courts, jails, registries, and other county agencies now work directly for the state.
-The county's registrars of Deeds and Probate remain in Cambridge, but the Superior Court and District Attorney have had their operations transferred to Woburn.
-Third District Court has shifted operations to Medford, and the county Sheriff's office awaits near-term relocation.
+The employees of Middlesex County courts, jails, registries, and other county agencies are now employed directly by the Commonwealth.
+The county's registry of Deeds remain in Cambridge, but the Probate and Family Court, Superior Court, District Attorney's and Sheriff's offices have had their operations transferred roughly nine miles north to Woburn.
+The local Third District Court has shifted operations to Medford.
+The Middlesex County Jail & House of Correction was also relocated 25 miles north from Cambridge to Billerica in 2014.